 Squarespace is one of the best known brands in the website building space.
-They do a ton of advertising with everything from podcasts to the Super Bowl, and have a beautiful product with a long trusted history.
+They do a ton of advertising with everything from podcasts to the Super Bowl and have a beautiful product with a long trusted history.
 I recently had a project that was a fit for a bundled website builder software.
-I gave Squarespace a try, along with several others.
-Here’s my 5 pros, 5 cons and full Squarespace review.
+I gave Squarespace a try, along with several other brands.
+Here are my 5 pros, 5 cons, and full Squarespace review.

 Editor’s Note – This Squarespace review was originally published in June 2015.
-It’s been throughly revised for May 2017.
+It’s been thoroughly revised for August 2017.
 Enjoy!

 But first, a bit of an overview.
-There’s a lot of considerations that go into an choosing a website builder.
-There’s also a ton of options, tons of pricing – and really a thousand ways to get what you want in the end (aka someone to type in a website address and see your information in their browser).
+There are a lot of considerations that go into an choosing a website builder.
+There are also a ton of options, tons of pricing – and really a thousand ways to get what you want in the end (aka for someone to type in a website address and see your information in their browser).
 Whether you are building a simple personal website or running a business, the way you build your site has a lot of consequences.

 What Is Squarespace?

 On the wide spectrum of website building solutions, Squarespace lives on the end that is all-inclusive and provides everything you need to get started and grow your website.
-It’s in contrast to solutions where you buy, install, and manage all the “pieces” of your website separately.
+It contrasts with solutions where you buy, install, and manage all the “pieces” of your website separately.

 Everything may fit together just right with a website builder like Squarespace, but that may or may not be what you’re looking for.